 All delegates are asked to complete a daily registration form, also asking for Covid symptoms.
 When someone has symptoms of a Corona infection (fever, cough & difficulty breathing) we request the person to re-schedule the training.
 Customers are requested to inform FMTC Safety, if one of their employees shows symptoms of COVID-19 or is tested positively within 14 days of completing the course.

 3. Corona awareness

 Raising awareness among delegates and staff regarding COVID-19 is done through posting and discussing a set of instructions as part of the FMTC / daily introduction.

-To relieve the canteen and reduce the footprint of the delegates, coffee and lunch are served in the classrooms.
-This measure creates more room for people to maintain critical social distance during lunch hours.
+To relieve the canteen and reduce the footprint of delegates, coffee and lunch are served in our classrooms.

-Alcohol-based hand rub has been introduced at various locations at the training centers.
+Alcohol-based hand rub has been introduced at various locations at the training centers and in our classrooms.

 Work gloves, facemasks, and surgical gloves are made available in classrooms.
 Gloves will need to be disposed of in a separate bin at the end of the course.
 The use of facemasks is only required where the 1.5-meter distance is breached.